3 Command Line Tools to Install Local Debian (.DEB) Packages

 $ sudo apt purge teamviewer

-gdebi is a tiny command-line tool for installing local deb packages.
+gdebi is a tiny command line and GUI tool for installing local deb packages.
 It resolves and installs package dependencies on the fly.
 To install a package, use the following command.

 $ sudo gdebi teamviewer_13.1.3026_amd64.deb